TeguhPermana666/Fastify/README.md

 # CRUD REST API
-- run : npn run server
+- run : npm run server
 - The system just only
   - create the item with post
   - read the item get